-Q What is alternative education?
+Q What is Adirondack Academy?

 Q: Besides small class size and community building, how is Adirondack Academy different from the traditional school setting?

-A: ADK’s staff of counseling professionals, teachers, and administrators work closely with the families and outside agencies associated with our students in order to determine the underlying causes of our students’ struggles.
+A: ADK’s staff of counseling professionals, teachers, and administrators work closely with the families and outside agencies associated with our students in order to determine the underlying causes of our students’ challenges.
 Once these causes are identified, the team utilizes behavior plans, counseling sessions, and/or additional outside services to help set our students on the path toward graduation.

 A: The counselors and teachers at ADK work together to identify areas in which students struggle.
 Academic, behavioral, and/or attendance plans are discussed and implemented with students and parents in order to coordinate efforts.